KeyCorp Weighs in on Corteva, Inc.’s Q1 2021 Earnings (NYSE:CTVA)

-Corteva, Inc. (NYSE:CTVA) – Analysts at KeyCorp cut their Q1 2021 earnings estimates for Corteva in a note issued to investors on Sunday, April 11th.
-KeyCorp analyst A. Yefremov now expects that the company will post earnings of $0.65 per share for the quarter, down from their previous forecast of $0.70.
-KeyCorp currently has a “Overweight” rating and a $53.00 price objective on the stock.
+Corteva, Inc. (NYSE:CTVA) – Equities research analysts at KeyCorp lowered their Q1 2021 earnings estimates for shares of Corteva in a report released on Sunday, April 11th.
+KeyCorp analyst A. Yefremov now anticipates that the company will post earnings per share of $0.65 for the quarter, down from their prior estimate of $0.70.
+KeyCorp currently has a “Overweight” rating and a $53.00 target price on the stock.
 KeyCorp also issued estimates for Corteva’s Q4 2021 earnings at $0.22 EPS and FY2022 earnings at $2.51 EPS.

-Corteva (NYSE:CTVA) last issued its quarterly earnings results on Tuesday, February 2nd.
-The company reported $0.04 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.05) by $0.09.
+Corteva (NYSE:CTVA) last announced its quarterly earnings results on Tuesday, February 2nd.
+The company reported $0.04 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.05) by $0.09.
 Corteva had a return on equity of 4.70% and a net margin of 4.42%.
-The firm had revenue of $3.21 billion during the quarter, compared to the consensus estimate of $2.95 billion.
-During the same period last year, the company earned $0.07 earnings per share.
-The company’s revenue for the quarter was up 7.6% on a year-over-year basis.
+The company had revenue of $3.21 billion during the quarter, compared to the consensus estimate of $2.95 billion.
+During the same period in the previous year, the business earned $0.07 EPS.
+Corteva’s revenue for the quarter was up 7.6% on a year-over-year basis.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Aristotle Capital Management LLC grew its stake in Corteva by 1.3% during the 4th quarter.
-Aristotle Capital Management LLC now owns 26,570,900 shares of the company’s stock worth $1,028,825,000 after buying an additional 332,087 shares during the last quarter.
-Starboard Value LP grew its stake in Corteva by 23.3% during the 4th quarter.
-Starboard Value LP now owns 14,433,599 shares of the company’s stock worth $558,869,000 after buying an additional 2,723,270 shares during the last quarter.
-Bank of New York Mellon Corp grew its stake in Corteva by 14.8% during the 4th quarter.
-Bank of New York Mellon Corp now owns 7,844,840 shares of the company’s stock worth $303,752,000 after buying an additional 1,013,239 shares during the last quarter.
-Principal Financial Group Inc. grew its stake in Corteva by 4.6% during the 4th quarter.
-Principal Financial Group Inc. now owns 5,689,534 shares of the company’s stock worth $220,299,000 after buying an additional 249,837 shares during the last quarter.
-Finally, Van ECK Associates Corp boosted its position in Corteva by 1.1% during the 3rd quarter.
-Van ECK Associates Corp now owns 4,966,202 shares of the company’s stock worth $143,077,000 after acquiring an additional 53,204 shares during the period.
-Institutional investors and hedge funds own 77.15% of the company’s stock.
+Several large investors have recently made changes to their positions in CTVA.
+Victory Capital Management Inc. grew its position in shares of Corteva by 821.5% in the fourth quarter.
+Victory Capital Management Inc. now owns 3,865,824 shares of the company’s stock valued at $149,685,000 after purchasing an additional 3,446,310 shares during the period.
+Starboard Value LP increased its holdings in shares of Corteva by 23.3% in the 4th quarter.
+Starboard Value LP now owns 14,433,599 shares of the company’s stock valued at $558,869,000 after acquiring an additional 2,723,270 shares during the last quarter.
+Norges Bank bought a new stake in shares of Corteva in the 4th quarter valued at approximately $63,378,000.
+AGF Investments Inc. increased its holdings in shares of Corteva by 11,411.5% in the 4th quarter.
+AGF Investments Inc. now owns 1,429,268 shares of the company’s stock valued at $55,341,000 after acquiring an additional 1,416,852 shares during the last quarter.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of Corteva by 14.8% in the 4th quarter.
+Bank of New York Mellon Corp now owns 7,844,840 shares of the company’s stock valued at $303,752,000 after acquiring an additional 1,013,239 shares during the last quarter.
+77.15% of the stock is owned by institutional investors and hedge funds.

-The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Stockholders of record on Monday, March 1st were issued a $0.13 dividend.
-The ex-dividend date of this dividend was Friday, February 26th.
-This represents a $0.52 dividend on an annualized basis and a dividend yield of 1.10%.
-Corteva’s dividend payout ratio (DPR) is 36.36%.
+The business also recently declared a quarterly dividend, which was paid on Monday, March 15th.
+Shareholders of record on Monday, March 1st were given a dividend of $0.13 per share.
+This represents a $0.52 annualized dividend and a yield of 1.10%.
+The ex-dividend date was Friday, February 26th.
+Corteva’s payout ratio is 36.36%.

 Corteva Company Profile